pedrojalles/gaudi/README.md

 that may be executed on it.

 ### Setup:
-For a setup guide, follow the instructions on the SETUP file, being composed of two parts: setup of all the Raspberry Pis and setup of the "super"computer itself.
+For a setup guide, follow the instructions on the Gaudi wiki, being composed of two parts: assembling the 8 Pis into a cluster, followed by its setup.

-Further documentation regarding torrenting and an easy Raspberry Pi seedbox setup will also be available.
+Further documentation regarding user guide, HPC applications, eventual troubleshooting and an easy Raspberry Pi seedbox setup will also be available.